Queries#

 Usage#

 All providers which can be queried use a similar interface.
+They also have an accompanying helper class (known as sample helpers) to make basic queries simpler.

 The providers built into our system perform queries asynchronously; queries are offloaded to the GPU or to spare CPU cores for processing.
 This has a few non-trivial impacts on how the query API must be used.